Minmeme/wedsocket/README.md

 # wedsocket
-thsi scpict for send data to app by wedsocket
+thsi scpict for send data to app and wedsite by wedsocket